help-me-mom/ng-mocks/CONTRIBUTING.md

 - update `ng-mocks/.circleci/config.yml`, search for `a16` and copy blocks to support `a17`
 - update `ng-mocks/.eslintrc.yml`, search for `a16` and copy blocks to support `a17`
 - execute `sh docker-compose.sh a17` in `ng-mocks` to install dependencies for `a17`, it might require `--force` at this moment
-- update `ng-mocks/renovate.json`
-  - scroll to the end of the file
-  - duplicate all rules of the prev version: `"additionalBranchPrefix": "e2e/a16/"`
-  - in the new rules, replace `a16` by `a17`
-  - in the new rules, update `allowedVersions` according to `package.json` of `a17`

 ### Step #4 - update ng-mocks dependencies

-- update `ng-mocks/package.json` to point to the desired angular version
+- update `ng-mocks/package.json` to point to the new angular version in dependencies
-- execute `sh docker-compose.sh root` in `ng-mocks` to install new dependencies
+- execute `sh docker-compose.sh root` in `ng-mocks` to install the dependencies

 ### Step #5 - verify that`ng-mocks` does not fail with the new version

+Replace `a16` with the new version below.

 - execute `nvm install` in `ng-mocks`
 - execute `nvm use`
 - execute `npm run build`
-- execute `npm run clean:a17`
+- execute `npm run clean:a16`
-- execute `npm run s:a17`
+- execute `npm run s:a16`
-- execute `npm run s:app:a17`
+- execute `npm run s:app:a16`
-- execute `npm run s:test:a17`
+- execute `npm run s:test:a16`
-- execute `npm run test:a17`
+- execute `npm run test:a16`
-- tests should pass successfully
+- tests should pass successfully without failures

 ### Step #6 - update version references